Prudential Financial: Acquisitions and divestitures

 In 1981, the company acquired Bache & Co., a stock brokerage service that operated as a wholly owned subsidiary until 2003, when Wachovia and Prudential combined their retail brokerage operations into Wachovia Securities, with Prudential a minority stake holder.
 In 1999, Prudential sold its healthcare division, Prudential HealthCare, to Aetna for $1 billion.

 On May 1, 2003, Prudential formalized the acquisition of American Skandia, the largest distributor of variable annuities through independent financial professionals in the United States.
 The CEO of American Skandia, Wade Dokken, partnered with Goldman Sachs and sold the division to Prudential for $1.2 billion.
 The combination of American Skandia variable annuities and Prudential fixed annuities was part of Prudential's strategy to acquire complementary businesses that help meet retirement goals.

 In April 2004, the company acquired the retirement business of CIGNA Corporation.
 In late 2009, Prudential sold its minority stake in Wachovia Securities Financial Holdings LLC to Wells Fargo & Co.
 In 2011, Prudential sold Prudential Bache Commodities, LLC to Jefferies.

 In February 2011, the company acquired AIG Edison and AIG Star both in Japan from American International Group, Inc (AIG) for a total of $4.8 billion.
 This acquisition bolstered Prudential's operations in Asia while giving cash to AIG to pay back the federal government from its bailout in 2008.

 In January 2013, the company acquired the individual life insurance business from The Hartford for $615 million in cash.
 The acquisition includes 700,000 in force life insurance policies with a face amount of approximately $135 billion.
 This move by Prudential brought over additional life insurance revenue.

 In September 2019, the company agreed to acquire online startup Assurance IQ Inc. for $2.35 billion.
 Assurance has underperformed financial expectations, and industry commentators believe Prudential paid too much for the acquisition.

+In February 2025, Prudential has considerations for listing its Indian joint venture, ICICI Prudential Asset Management.
+They would be potentially divesting part of its 49% stake and returning proceeds to the shareholders.
+This move has boosted Prudential’s shares by over 8%, while ICICI Bank which is holding 51%, reaffirmed its commitment to retaining a majority stake.